The Arizona Divorce Process Timeline

 In Arizona, either one of the partners can ask for a divorce and there is no need to show fault; Arizona is a ‘No Fault State’, meaning the court is not interested in who is to blame for the breakup of the marriage.

-All the court wants to know is that the marriage is “Irretrievably Broken”.
+The standard for the court is that the marriage is “Irretrievably Broken”.

-Covenant Marriages are the only ones that require a strong reason and proof of such things as adultery, abandonment, substance abuse, or physical abuse for a divorce to be granted.
+Covenant Marriages do require a strong reason of fault and proof of such things as adultery, abandonment, substance abuse, or physical abuse for a divorce to be granted.

 The Divorce Process & Timeline in Arizona